MaterSim/PyXtal/doc/Background.rst

 This 4x4 matrix is called an affine transformation matrix.
 With it, we can apply operations using a single matrix multiplication operation.
 Although this may seem like just a mathematical trick, the affine matrix notation highlights the group structure of the transformations, as it allows translations and rotations to be placed on equal footing.
 Furthermore, we can use the additional dimension to represent time: the '1' value can be thought of as a single step forward in time, and thus we can define both rotational and translational reference frames (and equivalently, torques and forces) with a single 4x4 matrix.
 Objects which are (periodically) symmetric in time are called time crystals.
 Such objects have only recently been synthesized in the lab, and there is likely more research to be done.
 However, for most applications in crystallography, time is not a factor, and we consider only spatial symmetries.

-Sometimes crystallographers express an affine transformation as a list of letters and numbers, separated by commas (for example, "x,y,z").
+Sometimes crystallographers express an affine transformation as a list of letters and numbers, separated by commas (for example, ``x,y,z``).
 In this notation, the first, second, and third positions denote what happens to the unit x, y, and z axes, respectively.
 So if we want to perform an inversion, we replace each axis with its opposite.
-Then, "x,y,z" becomes "-x,-y,-z".
-So, you can use "-x,-y,-z" to represent an inversion.
-Similarly, "y,-x,z" would represent a 90 degree rotation about the z axis (using the right hand rule).
+Then, ``x,y,z`` becomes ``-x,-y,-z``.
+So, you can use ``-x,-y,-z`` to represent an inversion.
+Similarly, ``y,-x,z`` would represent a 90 degree rotation about the z axis (using the right hand rule).
 You can also map to a linear combination of axes, or add a constant value.
-So, you might see something like "x-y,x,z+1/2".
+So, you might see something like ``x-y,x,z+1/2``.
 Here, we just follow the same procedure: x, which is the vector (1,0,0) is mapped onto x-y, which is the vector (1,-1,0). y (0,1,0) is mapped onto x (1,0,0), and z (0,0,1) is mapped onto z+1/2 (0,0,1), or in the 4x4 notation, (0,0,1,.5).
 To express the addition of a constant (in this case 1/2 for the z-axis), the right-hand side of the 4x4 matrix is used.
-So, we would write "x-y,x,z+1/2" as:
+So, we would write ``x-y,x,z+1/2`` as:

 .. image:: ../images/affine_matrix.png
    :height: 126 px